42-AI/42ai_autonomous_cars/get_data/README.md

 ```
 export PATATE_S3_KEY_ID="your_access_key_id"
 export PATATE_S3_KEY="your_secret_key_code"
-export ES_USER_ID="your_es_user_id"
+export PATATE_ES_USER_ID="your_es_user_id"
-export ES_USER_PWD="your_es_password"
+export PATATE_ES_USER_PWD="your_es_password"
 ```
 **MAKE SURE TO NEVER UPLOAD YOUR CREDENTIALS TO GITHUB OR OTHER PUBLIC REPO**

 ## 4. How to re lablize pictures manually

-TO DO
+To learn how to run the GUI labelizer, see the README.md in the Django interface folder.

-Once you have re-labelized the pictures and pointed to the picture to be delete, a new `labels.json` file will be generated from the GUI.
-This file contains the new labels and the label the shall be deleted (a field "to_delete" is added in the label).
+Once you have re-labelized the pictures and/or selected pictures to be deleted, you can download the new labels json file from the GUI.
+This file contains the new labels and the label that shall be deleted (a field "to_delete" is added in the label).
 All you need to do to upload new label and delete label + picture selected is to run the `upload_to_db.py` scripts.

-The script will upload the new label and for each label with the field "to_delete", delete the associated picture from S3 and the label from ES.
+The script will upload the new label and, for each label with the field "to_delete" set to True, delete the associated picture from S3 and the label from ES.
 Note: the picture will only be deleted if no other labels in the database points to it.

 ## 5. How to search and download pictures from the database